Program overview

 Career Options

-Graduates of the Baking and Pastry Arts Management program can pursue a variety of exciting career opportunities in Canada, including:
+Graduates of the Baking and Pastry Arts Management program can pursue a variety of exciting career paths in Canada, including:

-• Baker: Responsible for preparing and baking a variety of bread, pastries, and other baked goods.
+• Baker: Responsible for preparing and baking a variety of bread and pastry products.

-• Pastry Chef: Specializes in creating desserts, pastries, and confections, often working in restaurants or bakeries.
+• Pastry Chef: Specializes in creating desserts, pastries, and other baked goods in restaurants or bakeries.

-• Research Assistant in Food Manufacturing: Works in product development and quality control within the food industry.
+• Research Assistant in Food Manufacturing: Involved in product development and quality control in food production settings.

-• Bakery/Patisserie Owner: Entrepreneurs who start and manage their own baking business.
+• Bakery/Patisserie Owner: Entrepreneurs who start their own baking businesses, applying their skills and knowledge to create unique offerings.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.